January 17, 2026

 Europe’s Next Generation

-Examine the future of a changing Europe with a trailblazing leader who boldly redefined her nation’s role on the world stage.
+We examined the future of a changing Europe with Finland’s trailblazing former prime minister who boldly redefined her nation’s role on the world stage.

 Europe’s Next Generation